-- Applications that fall within the "Technical Areas Specifically Not of Interest" specified in Section I.E of the FOA. - Applications for basic research aimed at discovery and fundamental knowledge generation. - Applications for large-scale demonstration projects of existing technologies.

-- Applications for proposed technologies that represent incremental improvements to existing technologies. - Applications for proposed technologies that are not based on sound scientific principles (e.g., violates a law of thermodynamics). - Applications that do not address at least one of ARPA-E's Mission Areas (see Section I.A of the FOA). - Applications for proposed technologies that are not transformational, as described in Section I.A of the FOA.
+- Applications that fall outside the "Technical Categories and Subcategories of Interest" specified in Section I.E of the FOA. - Applications that were already submitted to pending ARPA-E FOAs. - Applications that are not scientifically distinct from applications submitted to pending ARPA-E FOAs. - Applications for basic research aimed at discovery and fundamental knowledge generation. - Applications for large-scale demonstration projects of existing technologies. - Applications for proposed technologies that represent incremental improvements to existing technologies. - Applications for proposed technologies that are not based on sound scientific principles (e.g., violates a law of thermodynamics). - Applications that do not address at least one of ARPA-E's Mission Areas (see Section I.A of the FOA). - Applications for proposed technologies that are not transformational, as described in Section I.A of the FOA.
 Transformational, as illustrated in Figure 1 in Section I.A of the FOA, is the promise of high payoff in some sector of the energy economy. - Applications for proposed technologies that do not have the potential to become disruptive in nature, as described in Section I.A of the FOA.
 Technologies must be scalable such that they could be disruptive with sufficient technical progress (see Figure 1 in Section I.A of the FOA).